pace-rs/pace/README.md

 ### Key

+✅ = fully functioning

+🔍 = review and testing in progress

+🪧 = implemented, more testing needed

+⏲️ = work in progress

 ❌ = not implemented, yet

-⏲️ = work in progress

-🪧 = implemented, more testing needed

-✅ = fully functioning
+📜 = design stage

+💡 = idea

 ### Commands